jansim/intro-to-git/README.md

 Introduction to `git`
 ================

-This repository contains the materials for the course “Data Literacy:
+Jan Simson

-Introduction to `git`” which I gave at the Karlsruhe Institute for Technology (KIT).
+This repository contains the course materials for a one-day workshop titled “Data Literacy: Introduction to `git`” which I gave at the Karlsruhe Institute for Technology (KIT).

 ## Contents